lejeunerenard/krypte/README.md

         db_password => 'secretz',
     );

+# WARNING

+**I am not a security expert.
+So use with caution.**

+If you see a flaw, **PLEASE** [submit an issue](https://github.com/lejeunerenard/krypte/issues) or better yet [submit a PR](https://github.com/lejeunerenard/krypte/pulls) with the reason why your change is better and more secure.

 # DESCRIPTION

 Krypté is a service that provides a simple API to developers so they don't have to worry about how they encrypt their data.
 Instead they send it off to Krypté and it's taken care of.